ankyra/escape-docs/content/docs/quickstart/quickstart-errands.md

-The previous commands are pretty simple, but when you're developing a new errand their behaviour is slightly limiting, because these commands only work on packages that have already been released and deployed.
+The previous commands are pretty simple, but when you're developing a new errand their behaviour is slightly limiting, because these commands only work on packages that have already been released.
 This means that if we were to be developing a new errand and we'd want to list and run it to make sure it works we would have to release and deploy the package first.